-2.1 Existing formalisms from discrete event models and agent models
+2.1 Existing Formalisms from Discrete Event Models and Agent Models

-Agent-based models describe that individual agents interact with other agents and space.
-In detail, the agent-based models have three main components: agents, space, and interactions between them.
+Agent-based models describe that individual agents interact with other agents and environment.
+In detail, the agent-based models have three main components: agents, environment, and interactions between them.
 We surveyed existing formalisms by categorizing the elements of the formalisms into the three categories of the components.
 This categorization becomes one axis of our survey on formalisms.
 The second axis of the survey is the origins of the formalisms.
 Some formalisms adapted to the agent-based models are directly inherited from the cellular automata from the Von Neumann era (Neumann 1966).
 Another set of formalisms are specialized formalisms from the general discrete event modeling formalism, or DEVS.
-Finally, some formalisms originated from the AI field to model the details of the agents, such as POMDP, BDI(Bratman 1987), and Game Theory (Neumann and Morgenstern 1944).
+Finally, some formalisms originated from the AI field to model the details of the agents, such as POMDP,